10 Examples of Customer Service Activities

 1. Making the First Move

-Schedule a follow-up session a few days later for the team to share their experiences and learning points.
+Be sure to schedule a follow-up session a few days later so the team can reflect, share their experiences, and discuss what they learned.

 • It encourages advisors to actively think about what constitutes good customer service